Learn how to work safely around hazardous substances.

-Thereby reducing risks to staff, promoting a culture of safety and fulfilling an important part of the employer’s legal requirement to have adequate controls measures in place.
+Therefore, reducing the risk to staff, promoting a culture of safety.
+And fulfilling an important part of the employer’s legal requirement to have adequate controls measures in place.

 Some examples of the job roles who most likely require hazardous substances training include: